 • In December 2016, the Washington City Council unanimously voted not to proceed with the initial design proposal shared by NCDOT, pausing the project to address local concerns and ensure stronger community alignment.

-2023: Since the project restart in 2023, NCDOT has been collaborating closely with the City of Washington to address project needs and incorporate design refinements that address previous feedback received.
+2023: Since the project restarted in 2023, NCDOT has been collaborating closely with the City of Washington to address project needs and incorporate design refinements that address previous feedback received.

 2025: A public meeting was held on February 6, 2025 to present updated project information, revised designs, and gather additional input from the community.
 The project design was updated from the 2016 design to address community feedback, with several improvements included.